kingakwa/solavise-bitbucket-jira-project/README.md

 OR

-`ansible-playbook -i inventory.ini deploy-jira.yml
+`ansible-playbook -i inventory.ini deploy-jira.yml deploy-bitbucket.yml
-ansible-playbook -i inventory.ini deploy-bitbucket.yml`
+`

 - Then create your docker-compose.yml file. i have already created the file
 -